rJefferyXie/Pathfinding-Visualizer/README.md

   * The number of nodes that were visited / searched.

 A toggleable speed that you can change before / during the running of an algorithm.

+## Controls <a name="controls"></a>
+Left click to place a node.
+   * Your first click will be the start node.
+(Green)
+   * Your second click will be the end node.
+(Red)
+   * After start and end are defined, your next clicks will place walls or weights.
+   * Press the "w" key along with left click to place a weighted node with cost = 9 (normal nodes cost 1).
+   * Hold left click and move mouse to place multiple nodes at once.

+Left click on any algorithm to select it, and you can toggle the speed of the algorithm by clicking on the speed button.
+  * Options available for speed: (Slow, Medium, Fast)

+Right click on a node to reset it.
+   * Hold right click and move mouse to reset multiple nodes at once.

+Press the "c" key to reset the board.

+Press the spacebar key to start the search after choosing a pathfinding algorithm.

 ## Extra Information <a name="extra"></a>
 **A Star Search**